elixir-lang/elixir/lib/elixir/pages/Guards.md

 In many cases, we can take advantage of this.
 In the code above, we used `tuple_size/1` to both check that the given value is a tuple *and* check its size (instead of using `is_tuple(something) and tuple_size(something) == 2`).

-Since `tuple_size/1` will make the whole guard fail if it is not given a tuple, we recommend to call type-check functions (such as `is_tuple/1`) before, provided your guard has multiple conditions.
-Additionally, this practice brings the benefit that when writing guard macros, they will return `false` instead of raising an exception when used outside guards.
+However, if your guard has multiple conditions, such as checking for tuples or maps, it is best to call type-check functions like `is_tuple/1` before `tuple_size/1`, otherwise the whole guard will fail if a tuple is not given.
 Alternatively your function clause can use multiple guards as shown in the following section.

 ## Multiple guards in the same clause